wahidHarb/Gydeon-VM/README.md

 ```
 ## If Error Showed

-Just Download This Whole repository And make new repo in your GitHub account and upload all the files

 ## WARNING

 THIS IS ONLY FOR EDUCATIONAL PURPOSES

 DON'T USE FOR MINING OR ILLEGAL USE

-DON'T RECODE THIS SC!